 If you suffer from tactile sensory issues then you might find that touching certain things causes you physical discomfort.
 Imagine that sock hem rubbing on your toes actually causing you incredible amounts of pain and you might have an idea of what someone with spd feels like every day.

-Similarly to smell, not being able to process this sense means that food can taste strange and sometimes completely tasteless.
+Similar to the smell, not being able to process this sense means that food can taste strange and sometimes completely tasteless.
 This can then lead to other eating issues and also sensory seeking in the form of eating non-foods.

 Your vestibular sense is the sense that keeps your balance.
 As the water in your ears, it keeps you know which way is up.
 When you can’t process this sense, suddenly everything becomes more confusing and you become very clumsy.
 Add this to any one of the sense problems above and you have a pretty frustrating day ahead.